Women’s Health Care in Correctional Settings

-NCCHC recognizes that the number of female inmates is large and growing annually, presenting unique and increasing issues for health services in correctional facilities.
+NCCHC recognizes that the number of incarcerated females is large and growing annually, presenting unique issues for health services.
 Therefore, NCCHC recommends the following:

-1. Correctional institutions need to be required to meet recognized community standards for women’s services as promoted by standards set by NCCHC.
+- Correctional institutions must meet recognized community standards for women’s services as promoted by standards set by NCCHC.

-2. Correctional health services and women’s advocacy groups need to collaborate to provide leadership for the development of policies and procedures that address women’s special health care needs in corrections, and to do so in trauma-informed ways.
+- Correctional health services, community clinicians, and advocacy groups can collaborate to provide leadership for the development of policies and procedures that optimize women’s gender-specific health care needs in corrections, and to do so in trauma-informed ways.

-4. Correctional institutions provide comprehensive services for women’s unique health issues:
+- Correctional institutions should provide comprehensive services for women’s unique health issues:

-N. Considering the aging of the prison population, correctional institutions need to address the unique health care needs of older women including symptom management and treatment of menopausal hot flashes.
+h.
+Address the unique health care needs of older women, including symptom management and treatment of menopausal hot flashes.